senacor/Tutorials-Microservices/hints/stage-05-AccountingService/README.md

 ## Account controller and service

-The account service and controller are to be implemented like the account controller and service in stage 03.
+The account service and controller are to be implemented like the customer controller and service in stage 04.

 The account controller should offer the following request mappings: